Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 There is one directive per 'package' divided into two files: a directive.coffee file and a template.html or template.jade file (Jade is a template language.
 Cf. http://jade-lang.com).

-For example, if we consider crLogin, directive.coffee defines a link directive
+For example, if we consider crLogin, directive.coffee defines a link function that will make available to the application scope the fullname, isAuthenticated, toAccount and logout functionality required by the html snippet of the template.html page.

 **app/eu.factorx.citizens/angular/filters**